 Glue pieces 1 and 2 together, leaving on the second piece a distance greater than half the width of your jigsaw (that should be approximately 8 cm).

 (Once finished with the jigsaw guide you will cut off the extra wood.
 You don’t need to worry about that at this point.
-The main intent now is to leave a bit of extra wood, that will be cut off afterwards)
+The main intent now is to leave a bit of extra wood, that will be cut off afterward)

 NOTE: Take your time when gluing the pieces together.
 Make sure they are fixed at a right angle to achieve 90-degree crosscuts.
-It is definitely worth spending a bit of extra time on this part since this determines how accurate the guide will be.
+It is worth spending a bit of extra time on this part since this determines how accurate the guide will be.

 Use a carpenter’s square or a machinist’s square to fix the pieces at 90 degrees.

 Glue the second long wood piece (piece 1) to the frame.
-I inserted 2 M5 Bolts between the wood pieces to make sure they are parallel.
+I inserted 2 M5 Bolts between the wood pieces to make sure they were parallel.
 The bolts act as spacers and will create a nice track.

 Again, pay attention to the right angles.